zoeyj3/2216_documentation/docs/format-diagrams.md

 !!! tip "Label clarity"

-    ensure that the font size is legible and that there’s enough padding between the text and surrounding shapes.
+    Ensure that the font size is legible and that there’s enough padding between the text and surrounding shapes.
 Keep text concise to avoid clutter.

 ![Style labels](assets/format-diagrams/style-text.gif "How to style labels"){width="900"}